alexandre-perrin/local-console/README.md

-# Wedge CLI
+# WEdge CLI

-Command line experience for *Wedge Agent*.
+Command line experience for *WEdge Agent*.

 This tool simplifies the development of applications in a local environment by providing commands to build and interact with the agent to deploy and get the status.